+WRC-23 Agenda item 1.11 (1/2)

-to consider possible regulatory actions to support the modernization of the Global Maritime Distress and Safety System (GMDSS) and the implementation of e-navigation, in accordance with Resolution 361 (Rev. WRC19)
+to consider possible regulatory actions to support the modernization of the Global Maritime Distress and Safety System and the implementation of e-navigation, in accordance with Resolution 361 (Rev.WRC-19)

+CEPT position

 Issue A: Modernisation of GMDSS

 CEPT supports regulatory actions needed to implement the GMDSS modernisation in the Radio Regulation based on decisions taken in IMO.

 CEPT supports in particular:

-- the removal of narrow band direct printing from the GMDSS and introduction of an automatic connection system for MF and selected HF bands; - the introduction of NAVDAT as a component of the GMDSS: - to accommodate Automatic Identification System search and rescue transmitters (AIS-SARTs) as homing equipment for survival craft stations, as an alternative to Radar-SARTs; - to accommodate Automatic Identification System homing signals provided by EPIRBs (EPIRB-AIS) as an alternative to EPIRBs sending signals on 121.5 MHz and 243 MHz; - the removal of satellite EPIRBs operating in the frequency band 1645.5-1646.5 MHz (Earth-to-space) from the GMDSS in the Radio Regulations.
+- the removal of narrow band direct printing from the GMDSS and introduction of an automatic connection system for MF and selected HF bands; - the introduction of NAVDAT as a component of the GMDSS; - to accommodate Automatic Identification System search and rescue transmitters (AIS-SARTs) as homing equipment for survival craft stations, as an alternative to Radar-SARTs; - to accommodate Automatic Identification System homing signals provided by EPIRBs (EPIRB-AIS) as an alternative to EPIRBs sending signals on frequencies 121.5 MHz and 243 MHz; - the removal of satellite EPIRBs operating in the frequency band 1645.5-1646.5 MHz (Earth-to-space) from the GMDSS in the Radio Regulations.

-Issue B: e-navigation

-CEPT is of the view that no change to the Radio Regulations is required as a consequence of no decision taken by IMO regarding spectrum requirements to implement e-navigation.

-Issue C: Regulatory action due to the introduction of additional satellite systems into the GMDSS by IMO

-CEPT does not support the introduction of the regional satellite system BEIDOU in the Radio Regulations in order to be part of the GMDSS, even if the IMO has recognised the BEIDOU Message Service System as a GMDSS service provider.
+WRC-23 Agenda item 1.11 (2/2) to consider possible regulatory actions to support the modernization of the Global Maritime Distress and Safety System and the implementation of e-navigation, in accordance with Resolution 361 (Rev.WRC-19) CEPT position (cont.)
+Issue B: e-navigation CEPT is of the view that no change to the Radio Regulations is required as a consequence of no decision taken by IMO regarding spectrum requirements to implement e-navigation.
+Issue C: Regulatory actions due to the introduction of additional satellite regional systems into the GMDSS by IMO CEPT does not support the introduction of the satellite system BEIDOU in the Radio Regulations in order to be part of the GMDSS, even if the IMO has recognized the BEIDOU Message Service System as a GMDSS service provider.
 The reasons are the lack of justification of the frequency requirement, the incompatibility with the current usage of the 1610-1626.5 MHz and 2483.5-2500 MHz bands in which BEIDOU would like to operate and the non-achievement of the frequency coordination with the other MSS systems present in these frequency bands.